telliott99/Pi/setup/scripting.md

 - Power up
 - run:  ``scripts/do_all``

+At the moment, I still need to do ``sudo raspi-config`` and configure locale and keyboard by hand.
+After that:

+- run: ``scripts/get-software``

+to install apache and nginx and configure them.

 #### Single file scripts for setup

 We want to setup the Pi for ssh using a script run on the Mac.
 The Pi has been booted with Stretch Lite (WiFi+ and Password Auth for SSH+).